The Recognition of Simple-Triangle Graphs and of Linear-Interval Orders is Polynomial: Introduction

-\textbf{Organization of the paper.}~We present in Section~\ref {prelim-sec} the necessary notation and preliminaries on threshold graphs and alternating cycles.
-In Section~\ref{linear-interval-sec} we introduce the notion of a linear-interval cover in bipartite graphs to characterize PI graphs, and in Section~\ref{linear-interval-satisfiability-sec} we translate the linear-interval cover problem to a satisfiability problem.
-In Section~ \ref{recognition-sec} we prove that this satisfiability problem can be solved efficiently, and we present our PI graph recognition algorithm.
-Finally, we discuss the presented results and further research in Section~ \ref{conclusions-sec}.
+\textbf{Organization of the paper.}~We present in Section~\ref {tractable-subclass-3SAT-sec} the class of gradually mixed formulas and a linear time algorithm to solve satisfiability on this class.
+In Section~\ref{prelim-sec} we provide the necessary notation and preliminaries on threshold graphs and alternating cycles.
+Then in Section~\ref{linear-interval-sec} we introduce the notion of a linear-interval cover~of bipartite graphs to characterize PI graphs, and in Section~\ref{linear-interval-satisfiability-sec} we translate the linear-interval~cover~problem~to~the~satisfiability problem on a gradually mixed formula.
+Finally, in Section~\ref{recognition-sec} we~present~our~PI~graph~recognition~algorithm.